sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

   ``CVI_NN_SetTensorPtr`` : Set the virtual address of input tensor, and the original tensor memory will not be freed.
 Inference **copies data** from a user-set virtual address to the original tensor memory.

   ``CVI_NN_SetTensorPhysicalAddr`` : Set the physical address of input tensor, and the original tensor memory will be freed.
 Inference directly reads data from the newly set physical address, **data copy is not required** .
 A Frame obtained from VPSS can call this interface by passing in the Frame's first address.
-Note that model_deploy.py must be set ``--fused_preprocess`` and ``--aligned_input`` .
+Note that model_deploy must be set ``--fused_preprocess`` and ``--aligned_input`` .

   ``CVI_NN_SetTensorWithVideoFrame`` : Fill the Input Tensor with the VideoFrame structure.
 Note The address of VideoFrame is a physical address.
 If the model is fused preprocess and aligned_input, it is equivalent to CVI_NN_SetTensorPhysicalAddr, otherwise the VideoFrame data will be copied to the Input Tensor.